TAX ATTORNEY ANDREW L. JONES

 Instead, the only way to avoid a $10,000-per-year Form 8865 penalty is making a winning reasonable cause argument.

-Negligent Failure to File Form 8865
+Negligent Failure To File Form 8865

 To understand reasonable cause, it will be helpful to contrast it against the legal concept of negligence.
 Generally stated, negligence (in missing a legal obligation) is characterized by:

-Reasonable Cause for Failure to File Form 8865
+Reasonable Cause For Failure To File Form 8865

 By contrast, reasonable cause can (generally and simplistically) be said to exist where there was no reasonable pathway to become aware of an obligation.
 At a bare minimum, it requires that the taxpayer have missed no reasonably-apparent clues to his or her obligation, particularly clues that he or she documentably encountered at any point.